apache/mxnet/docs/user-guide/overview.rst

 NDArrays
 ~~~~~~~~

-``NDArray`` is the basic building blocks of the actual computations in MXNet.
+:class:`NDArray` is the basic building blocks of the actual computations in MXNet.
 It
 is like a Julia ``Array`` object, with some important differences listed here:

 * The actual data could live on different ``Context`` (e.g. GPUs).
 For some
   contexts, iterating into the elements one by one is very slow, thus indexing
-  into ``NDArray`` is not supported in general.
+  into :class:`NDArray` is not supported in general.
 The easiest way to inspect the
-  contents of an ``NDArray`` is to use the ``copy`` function to copy the
+  contents of an :class:`NDArray` is to use the ``copy`` function to copy the
   contents as a Julia ``Array``.
-* Operations on ``NDArray`` (including basic arithmetics and neural network related operators) are executed in parallel with automatic dependency tracking to ensure correctness.
+* Operations on :class:`NDArray` (including basic arithmetics and neural network related operators) are executed in parallel with automatic dependency tracking to ensure correctness.
-* There is no generics in ``NDArray``, the ``eltype`` is always ``mx.MX_float``.
+* There is no generics in :class:`NDArray`, the ``eltype`` is always ``mx.MX_float``.
 Because for applications in machine learning, single precision floating point numbers are typical a best choice balancing between precision, speed and portability.
 Also since libmxnet is designed to support multiple languages as front-ends, it is much simpler to implement with a fixed data type.

 While most of the computation is hidden in libmxnet by operators corresponding
 to various neural network layers.
-Getting familiar with the ``NDArray`` API is
+Getting familiar with the :class:`NDArray` API is
 useful for implementing ``Optimizer`` or customized operators in Julia directly.

-The followings are common ways to create ``NDArray`` objects:
+The followings are common ways to create :class:`NDArray` objects:

 * ``mx.empty(shape[, context])``: create on uninitialized array of a given shape
   on a specific device.
 For example, ``mx.empty(2,3)`, `mx.((2,3), mx.gpu(2))``.